Kowloon: History

 The part of Kowloon south of Boundary Street, together with Stonecutters Island, was ceded by Qing China to the United Kingdom under the Convention of Peking of 1860.
 For many years the area remained largely undeveloped, used by the British mainly for tiger-hunting expeditions.

 The part of Kowloon north of Boundary Street (New Kowloon) was leased by the British as part of the New Territories under the 1898 Second Convention of Peking for 99 years.
 Within New Kowloon is Kowloon City, an area of Hong Kong where the Kowloon Walled City used to be located.
 The Kowloon Walled City itself was demolished in 1993.
 The same area was called Kwun Fu Cheung (官富場) during the Song dynasty (960–1279).
 "New Kowloon" has remained part of the New Territories.

 Statutorily, "Kowloon" is only the area south of Boundary Street and Stonecutters Island, but in common use, New Kowloon is not regarded as part of the New Territories, but as an integral part of the Kowloon urban area whether north or south of Boundary Street.

 Large-scale development of Kowloon began in the early 20th century, with the construction of the Kowloon-Canton Railway and the Kowloon Wharf, but because of the close proximity of Kowloon's built-up area to Kai Tak Airport, building construction was limited by flight paths.
 As a result, compared to Hong Kong Island, Kowloon had a much lower skyline.
 After World War II, Kowloon became extremely congested when slums for refugees from the newly established People's Republic of China gave way to public housing estates, mixed with private residential, commercial, and industrial areas.

-The area of reclaimed land known as West Kowloon was once home to a dockyard for the Royal Navy.
+The area of reclaimed land now known as West Kowloon was once home to a dockyard for the Royal Navy.

 The 1911 census recorded a population of 7,306, with most being Hakka.
 The invasion of China by Japan in 1937 caused the population of Kowloon to grow drastically.
 Between 1937 and 1939, 750,000 refugees arrived in Kowloon and nearby areas, with many not having residence.